J-CF-Leung/Study_Vault/Chemistry/IB Chemistry/Molecular spectroscopy.md

 - From this, there is an energy level with _maximum population_:
 $$J_\text{max}\approx \sqrt{\frac{kT}{2h\tilde{c}\tilde{B}}}-\frac{1}{2}$$

-## Transitions between energy levels
+## Transitions between energy levels and selection rule
 - From [[Molecular quantum mechanics#Spectroscopic principles|Fermi's Golden Rule]], not only do the molecules need to have a _permanent dipole moment_, there is also a restriction on $\Delta J$:
 $$\Delta J=\pm1$$

+- _Intuitive_ explanation: The _photon carries angular momentum_ of $\hbar$, therefore the molecule _gains or loses_ angular momentum when absorbing/emitting it

 - The difference in wavenumber from energy level $J$ to $J+1$ is:
 $$\Delta\mathcal{E}=\mathcal{E}_{J+1}-\mathcal{E}_J=2\tilde{B}J(J+1)$$
 - This gives _equally spaced transitions_ of $2\tilde{B},4\tilde{B},6\tilde{B},...$